oyingrace/my-stacks-contracts/README.md

 # Stacks Message Board (sBTC)

-A simple Clarity dApp that lets users post short messages to the Stacks blockchain for a 1-satoshi sBTC fee.
-The contract tracks messages (content, author, burn block height), allows the deployer to withdraw collected sBTC, and exposes read-only helpers.
+A Clarity dApp that lets users post short messages to the Stacks blockchain for a 1-satoshi sBTC fee.
+The contract tracks messages (content, author, burn block height, Stacks block time), enforces sBTC payment with post-conditions, verifies the sBTC contract hash, and allows the deployer to withdraw collected sBTC.
 A small React + Stacks Connect frontend is included for testnet.

 ## Repo layout
 - `contracts/message-board.clar` — Clarity contract charging 1 sBTC to post and emitting an event for each message.